-C.A.
-Lund – I have come across online references to World War II era snowshoes produced for the United States Army by C.A.
+I have come across online references to the World War II-era snowshoes produced for the United States Army by C.A.
 Lund.
 The location of the company is given as Hastings, Minnesota.
 Furthermore, the Lund name is associated with the products with the Northland Ski Company.

 The Northwest-based company came into existence in the early 1970s.
 The design features now taken for granted by snowshoers—metal frames, synthetic decking, and crampon-integrated bindings—became available to consumers via the Sherpa brand.
 The company went out of existence in the 1990s after changing hands a couple of times.

 Sherpas can still be had on eBay and elsewhere, and British Columbia-based company Arctic Trekker manufactures compatible replacement parts.
 Just a couple of weeks ago I spotted a pair of Sherpas in the wild myself!